-4. Administering an Oath or Affirmation

 In most circumstances, an oath or affirmation is unnecessary during oral argument proceedings because the AC is only considering evidence already in the record.
-However, the AC may determine that an oath or affirmation is necessary when it considers additional evidence under the terms of Hearings, Appeals and Litigation Law (HALLEX) manual I-1-1-55 F. in this section.
+However, the AC may determine that an oath or affirmation is necessary when it considers additional evidence under the terms of Hearings, Appeals and Litigation Law (HALLEX) manual I-1-1-55 F in this section.
 When an oath or affirmation is necessary, the A member will ask the person being placed under oath or affirmation to raise the right hand.
 The oath or affirmation reads:

 Do you solemnly swear (or affirm) that the testimony you are about to give at this proceeding shall be the truth, and nothing but the truth, under penalty of perjury?

-Since then it has been amended: